squarepupil/website-pages/src/pages/stories.md

 ---

-* [My son] dove out of bed at 5:15 and was bummed to find he couldn't go to school for three hours.
-Then he told me, "I'll make my lunch so you don't have to," and considering how he usually acts like making his lunch is the burden of all burdens...
-    * “My son dove out of bed at 5:15 and was bummed to find he couldn’t go to school for three hours”

-* [My daughter] is so very happy she woke up at 5:00 AM ASKING IF SHE COULD GO TO SCHOOL YET!
+1. [My daughter] is so very happy she woke up at 5:00 AM ASKING IF SHE COULD GO TO SCHOOL YET!
 I am sure as parents you know how much that means to me;
   there is just no feeling like it.
     * “My daughter woke up at 5:00 AM asking if she could go to school yet!
 There is just no feeling like it.”

-* I'll be continuing to support you and spread the word about the school, especially now that I've seen it.
-Congratulations too, I'm so impressed with how wonderfully you've all made this space happen and how well you've articulated the differences and history of this model.
-    * “I’m so impressed with how wonderfully you’ve all made this space happen.”

-* We think about you every day since the open house.
-I am thinking of [my son’s] visitation week, and more importantly, [my son] is thinking of his visitation week.
-One of the reasons you've been on the brain so much is, by total chance, my son has discovered stop action animation.
-Much of his free time at home is spent using my camera and moving around his toys, and making clay shapes come to life.
-Thinking of how this would dovetail with what you have available at the school just makes my heart swell....

-* His enthusiasm for getting to know more about your school has not waned in the past few weeks, so he is very excited to learn more about the school and for you to learn more about him!

-* Thank you for taking the time to speak with me.
-You are the main reason why I chose Arts & Ideas, just wanted to let you know that.
-I totally felt at ease when we met and sensed an amazing amount of empathy/kindness and compassion in you.
-I want my sprouting bean to be around creative, kind and nourishing people, especially at this age.
-With that said, [my daughter] will be thrilled to start this September and we will see you/speak with you when we get back home.
-    * “I want my sprouting bean to be around creative, kind, and nourishing people.”

-* I just want to share that this year has been pivotal for [my son] and I feel that A&I has pretty much saved his experience with education.
+1. I just want to share that this year has been pivotal for [my son] and I feel that A&I has pretty much saved his experience with education.
 I think I have one of the most balanced, self-motivated and un-cranky teenagers that could ever exist!
 I also want to share that our experience at A&I has